 What to Expect

-Being arrested and attending court probably isn't what you would expect - and not like what you see on tv.
-It also doesn't mean you will have a criminal record, or go to jail.
+Being arrested and attending court probably is not what you would expect - and not like what you see on tv.
+It also does not mean you will have a criminal record, or go to jail.

 Privacy